pbrdmn/brd.mn/src/articles/mentors/index.md

 Hiring had now become my responsibility.
 As I was moving out of my tech lead role, the first hire was to be my replacement.

-However, in the my first week as engineering manager, one of the other tech leads resigned and needed to be replaced more urgently.
+However, in my first week as engineering manager, one of the other tech leads resigned and needed to be replaced more urgently.
 I soon found that hiring had become a significant proportion of my time.

-I was writing business case documents, reviewing position descriptions and spending several hours each week with interviews.
-I was supported by a great HR team and was soon able to fill these positions and support the on-boarding of the new tech leads into their teams and their products.
+I was writing business case documents, reviewing position descriptions, and spending several hours each week with interviews.
+I was supported by a great HR team and was soon able to fill these positions and support the onboarding of the new tech leads into their teams and their products.

 ---

 ### The people challenges

 Another challenge I faced shortly after taking the management role was around team dynamics and psychological safety.
-Just as I had to learn this, I also needed to explain and demonstrate this to my teams.
+Just as I had to learn this, I also needed to explain and demonstrate it to my teams.

-In the team where the tech lead was soon departing, a new senior engineer wasn't listening to an established engineer who had been with us for several years, with deep knowledge of our systems, was ignoring code review suggestions and didn't seem to value her opinions.
-This was causing the established engineer enough anxiety to be missing work and was hurting the team.
+In the team where the tech lead was soon departing, a new senior engineer wasn't listening to an established engineer who had been with us for several years and had deep knowledge of our systems.
+He was ignoring their code review suggestions and didn't seem to value her opinions.
+This was causing the established engineer enough anxiety to miss work and was hurting the team.

 It took some time to gather what was happening in the situation, speaking with each member of the team to understand their perspective.
-My approach to this situation was to ask the departing tech lead to defer to the established engineer when asked questions and to explain technical details and to ask them to step in and facilitate the team's planning sessions.
+My approach to this situation was to ask the departing tech lead to defer to the established engineer when asked questions and to explain technical details, and to ask them to step in and facilitate the team's planning sessions.
-My hope was that these steps would alter the team's dynamic where the new engineer would see the experience and knowledge the established engineer had and bring more respect to the relationship.
+My hope was that these steps would alter the team's dynamic so that the new engineer would see the experience and knowledge the established engineer had and bring more respect to the relationship.

-A few weeks later when I was checking in, this established engineer told me that they no longer dreaded work and would now wake up each day excited to be working with their team.
+A few weeks later, when I was checking in, this established engineer told me that they no longer dreaded work and would now wake up each day excited to be working with their team.

 ---